 Cancer Research at the Helmholtz-Zentrum Dresden-Rossendorf

-From improved diagnostics, right through to effective therapies – that is the focus of the Institutes for Radiooncology – OncoRay and the Institute of Radiopharmaceutical Cancer Research – at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR).
+From improved diagnostics, right through to effective therapies – that is the focus of the Institutes of Radiooncology – OncoRay and the Institute of Radiopharmaceutical Cancer Research – at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR).
 Physics activities at the Institute for Radiation Physics concentrate on developing a compact particle accelerator for proton therapy.
 The center employs some 450 scientists (1,100 staff in total) who are involved in a variety of health, energy and materials research projects.

 In order to press ahead in the battle against cancer, various disciplines have to pool their efforts.
 To this end, HZDR has joined forces with Carl Gustav Carus University Hospital Dresden and the Medical Faculty at TU Dresden to create the OncoRay Center.
 All the staff at the Institute for Radiooncology – OncoRay are assigned to different research groups.
 The group addressing “In-vivo dosimetry for new types of radiation” is composed completely of HZDR scientists, and the group leaders Professor Anna Dubrovska and Dr Christian Richter are also members of HZDR staff.

 Laser beams to speed up particles

 One effective method of tackling cancer is proton therapy.
 Since 2014, patients have been receiving treatment at University Proton Therapy Dresden (UPTD).
 The facility is operated by a consortium composed of the University Hospital, the Medical Faculty of TU Dresden and the Helmholtz-Zentrum Dresden-Rossendorf.